 The precise format of the presentation of the information you’ll get from me will be agreed during our initial consultation, and possibly tweaked by agreement along the way.

-There will of course be a tree, and all facts will be fully supported with evidence, including transcriptions where appropriate.
+Family tree chart, with all facts fully supported with evidence, including transcriptions where appropriate.
 Where something is not fully proven, I will tell you this.
 Sometimes the records are simply not there, and in such cases all we can reach about a particular individual is a likely hypothesis or, sadly, a brick wall.

 Names and dates are the essential stuff of family trees.
 But for me, and I suspect for most of us, scanning a list of names with their important dates is rather like reading a telephone directory.
-So where possible I treat these as the starting point.
+So where possible, and if appropriate to your needs, I treat these as the starting point.
 I then try to step back and look for the stories: what might have been happening to make this person take this action?
 What was happening in their world – in their family or locality, in wider society or politics?

 Do bear in mind that family stories often turn out to be not what they seemed.
 Remember, too, that there may be skeletons lurking in your ancestral cupboard.
 Don’t worry – all secrets are safe with me!
 Besides, I have a quite a lot of them in my own family tree.
 I don’t judge.
 We have to view events in the context of their own time, and I often ask myself if I would have done any different in their position.